mhBrice/thesis/article1/article1.md

 empirical [@boucher_logging-induced_2006; @leithead_northward_2010] and
 simulation [@vanderwel_how_2014; @wang_importance_2015] studies.

-Disturbances likely accelerate forest changes by reducing competition and providing establishment opportunities to warm-adapted temperate tree species [@leithead_northward_2010; @svenning_disequilibrium_2013].
-Indeed, in the absence of disturbances, trees grow slowly, their mortality rates are low and competition for space and light is strong, thus preventing warm-adapted species from colonizing new areas, despite the suitability of climatic conditions;
-community thermophilization is consequently very slow.
+Disturbances likely accelerate forest changes by reducing competition, thus providing establishment opportunities to warm-adapted temperate tree species and facilitating their growth [@leithead_northward_2010;
+@svenning_disequilibrium_2013].
+Indeed, in the absence of disturbances, trees grow slowly, their mortality rates are low and competition for space and light is strong, thus preventing warm-adapted species from colonizing new areas, despite the suitability of climatic conditions; community thermophilization is consequently very slow.
 Moderate disturbances, however, remove individuals of resident species and reduce competition, which enhances the replacement of boreal by temperate trees, thereby increasing the thermophilization rate.
 Furthermore, moderate disturbances can also modify local microclimates [@de_frenne_microclimate_2013; @stevens_forest_2015] which may alter the survival rates of tree saplings.
 In contrast, major disturbances only favour early successional species.
 Such findings echo the well-known intermediate disturbance hypothesis [@connell_diversity_1978]; as in the classical hypothesis, intermediate disturbances lower interspecific competition but here, not only do they increase local species richness (not shown), but they also